hsjharvey/Option-Pricing/README.md

 > I tried my best to utilize the speed offered by numpy array operation rather than multiple for-loops,
 > without sacrificing the ability to refer the code back to the equations in the textbook.
 >
-> Although I will not claim that this repo is bug-free, majority outputs are verified with the answers of some questions in the textbook.
->
 > Debug/Improvements/AddOns will be implemented from time to time.
 >
 > If you have any questions or want to report a bug, please open an issue.
 I am open to any corrections/suggestions.